View a map of the Jerry Falwell Library.

 - Perceptive Pixel Tables – Touch-screen tabletops that operate like a tablet are displayed in various locations throughout the library for access to academic materials and journals.
 This innovative technology also allows for collaboration and interaction with documents, photos, videos, and more.

 - Kiosks – Informational kiosks are located throughout the library.
-They provide quick-hit access to information such as maps, library hours, and group room scheduling.
+They provide quick access to information such as maps and live bus routes.